hmain/cainban/README.md

 # cainban

-An AI-centric kanban board designed for command-line first interaction with first-class support for AI agents like Amazon Q.
+cainban (c-AI-nban) is a command-line kanban board designed to expose all commands as command-line options.
+You can use it to manage a todo-list, your daily tasks, or your personal development backlog.
+It also enables AI code generators through its MCP server to decompose tasks into smaller components, allowing the AI agent to concentrate on delivering the entire project step by step.

 ## Overview

-cainban (c-AI-nban) is a kanban board system built specifically for AI workflows.
-It provides:

 - **Command-line first**: All operations can be performed via CLI without launching a GUI application
-- **AI-native**: First-class support for Amazon Q and other AI agents
+- **AI-native**: Support for Claude code, Amazon Q Developer and other AI agents
 - **MCP Integration**: Built-in Model Context Protocol (MCP) server for seamless AI integration
 - **Terminal UI**: Rich terminal interface using Bubble Tea
 - **Markdown Support**: Native markdown rendering with Glow